-This diagram shows what the parts of a bicycle are called.
-Knowing the bike component names (nomenclature) and how to correctly identify them will help you when you need to explain something to a mechanic working on your bike, shopping for upgrades and when you're talking about bikes to other cyclists.
+This diagram and the detail photos below it, show what the parts of a modern road bicycle are called.
+Knowing the bike component names (nomenclature) and how to correctly identify them will help you when you need to explain something to a mechanic working on your bike, when you're shopping for upgrades and when you're talking about bikes to other cyclists.
 Another excellent resource is Sheldon Brown’s bicycle glossary.

 Notes: Hidden by the crankset in this picture is the bottom bracket.
 There are actually two bottom brackets.

 You call the bearing assembly that the crankset spins on, the bottom bracket (marked A in the photo; the mechanic is holding the end of the bottom bracket axle that runs through the frame and that the crankarms attach to).
 Mechanics and cyclists often say “BB” instead of bottom bracket.